stormchaserroleplaying/stormchaserRPG/Spellcasting/CastingaSpell/TheSchoolsofMagic/index.md

 **Transmutation** spells change the properties of a creature, object, or environment.
 They might turn an enemy into a harmless creature, bolster the strength of an ally, make an object move at the caster's command, or enhance a creature's innate healing abilities to rapidly recover from injury.

-**Ward** spells are protective in nature, though some of them have aggressive uses.
+**Warding** spells are protective in nature, though some of them have aggressive uses.
 They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.